Katherine Harloe

-Katherine Harloe is Professor of Classics and Director of the Institute of Classical Studies, School of Advanced Study, University of London.
+Katherine Harloe (born 1978) is an English classicist who is Professor of Classics and Director of the Institute of Classical Studies, School of Advanced Study, University of London.
 Previously she was Professor of Classics at the University of Reading.
 She is an expert on the history of classical scholarship, the reception of Greek and Roman antiquity, and the eighteenth-century German classicist and art historian Johann Joachim Winckelmann.
-She is the first black professor of Classics in the UK, and the first woman director of the ICS.
+She is the first black professor of classics in the UK, and the first woman director of the ICS.

 Education

 Harloe was educated at a state school in Essex, and did not receive a classical education.
 She received tuition in Latin at the weekend during sixth form, and took her GCSE Latin alongside her A-Levels.
 She went on to read Literae Humaniores at Magdalen College, Oxford.
-Harloe was awarded her PhD in Philosophy from the University of Cambridge in 2004.
+Harloe was awarded her PhD in philosophy from the University of Cambridge in 2004.
 Her doctoral thesis was entitled Franz Neumann, the Rule of Law and the Unfulfilled Promise of Classical Liberal Thought, and was supervised by Raymond Geuss.